 The Boston Symphony Orchestra's Real Crisis Has Nothing to Do with Andris Nelsons

 Blindsided musicians and audiences have expressed their outrage.
-The press has dissected every closed-door meeting.
-A handful of critics and insiders have claimed they sensed the shift was coming.
+The press has dissected every detail it can get its hands on.
 And the board is defending a decision they haven’t yet fully explained.

 I'm not here to weigh in on Nelsons’ contract.
-I'm interested in the bigger problem underneath it—the one the board is gesturing at when they say 'future vision' but haven't yet named.
+I'm interested in the bigger problem underneath it—the one the board is gesturing at when they use the phrase 'future vision.’

 The trustees’ open letter points to “existential issues,” noting that the BSO has drawn more than $100 million from its reserves and is carrying $90 million in deferred maintenance.
 Expenses have climbed steadily—up 40% since 2014—and the organization has carried structural deficits for six of the past 14 years, according to their 990 filings.

-And the evidence is buried in that same trustee letter: BSO attendance has declined 40% over the past 20 years
+The evidence is buried in that same trustee letter: They report that BSO attendance has declined 40% over the past 20 years.

-A large endowment doesn't just mask the business model problem—it insulates the organization from the urgency of solving it.
-The financial cushion removes the forcing function that would otherwise compel transformation.
+A large endowment doesn't just mask this problem—it insulates the organization from the urgency of solving it.
+The financial cushion removes the pressure to evolve.

-And because the model continues to function financially, even as audiences decline, the underlying problem remains easy to misdiagnose.
+Because the model continues to hold together financially, even as audiences decline, the underlying problem remains easy to misdiagnose.
 The signals point to programming, marketing, or leadership—rather than the value proposition itself.

 The endowment buys time.
 It doesn’t buy relevance.